November 25, 2009

 In 1957, jets were flown almost exclusively by the military, and they were seldom seen at most civilian airports.
 So the T-33's boisterous take-off would have attracted some attention at Oakland's airport, where the sounds of piston engines and propellers were usually heard.
 Back then, the T-33 and other jets were powered by the earliest model jet engine, a turbojet.
 It was disconcertingly loud compared to the more efficient turbofan jets powering most modern jet planes.

-Two days earlier, Steeves had flown to Oakland from his home base near Selma, Alabama -- Crag Air Force Base where he lived with his wife and their 14-month old daughter.
+Two days earlier, Steeves had flown to Oakland from his home base near Selma, Alabama -- Craig Air Force Base where he lived with his wife and their 14-month old daughter.
 He'd spent the night in San Francisco.
 Now he was returning home via a route he'd previously flown a number of times.
 As usual, he'd make a refueling stop near Phoenix at Luke Air Force, named after the World War I ace, 21-year-old Frank Luke, who was posthumously awarded the Medal of Honor.

 Now, Steeves pointed the nose toward Fresno and darted through a few layers of broken clouds starting at 8,000 feet.
 Climbing at some 5,000-feet per minute, he soon lost sight of most landmarks because of the haze and layers of clouds beneath him.
 To navigate, he relied on radio navigation facilities, and he deduced his position based on his estimated ground speed; what pilots call “dead reckoning” -- short for deduced reckoning.
 His eyes drifted to the altimeter as he anticipated the moment he'd start to ease the nose down for level flight.